 Itching from dry skin

 Pruritus means itching.
-It can be caused by a number of disorders, including dry skin, skin disease, pregnancy, and rarely, cancer.
+It can be caused by dry skin, pregnancy and a number of disorders, including skin disease and, rarely, cancer.

 Other causes of pruritus include infection, tumours, or a fungus.
 In addition, various medications can cause pruritus.